kzzy/sdvx-library/README.md

 - [x] Fix margins to prevent vertical scrolling overflow when expanding the song details, or standardize whether to assume overflow or not
 - [x] Setup Django backend
 - [x] Setup GraphQL and Apollo
+- [x] Frontend GraphQL querying, transformation of response into objects
 - [ ] Stylize unlock container
 - [ ] Transition animations
 - [ ] Add About, Changelog, Contact components with links from the search field component
 - [ ] Fix mouse hover and leave Vue reactivity warning
-- [ ] Investigate webpack bundling to replace vite
 - [ ] Change database from SQLite to Postgres
+- [ ] Strongly type GraphQL related functions

 ## Project Setup